- PointsBet launched in January 2019 in the US

 Remember there is just 1x rollover on these bonus bets.
 Once you’ve risked the credited amount once, you can withdraw any winnings.

-When all is said and done, PointsBet offers some of the best promotions in the business.
-Bonuses are structured to offer value to those with bankrolls of all sizes, and they don’t evaporate into thin air once you’ve placed your first wager.
+When all is said and done, PointsBet offers some of the best promotions in the business, and they’ve recently added a free-to-play Pick6 contest with cash prizes for some added fun.
+PointBet bonuses are structured to offer value to those with bankrolls of all sizes, and they don’t evaporate into thin air once you’ve placed your first wager.

 Here’s the part of this PointsBet sportsbook review that matters most – the sportsbook experience itself.

 PointsBet has built their brand around the slogan “Stay Sharp”.
 Sure enough, there is a lot for more experienced sports bettors to get excited about on the platform.

 PointsBet odds are in line with the best sports betting sites in some cases, and much better than the competition in others.
 Point spreads and totals are typically offered as 20-cent lines.
 Add in the boosted odds promotions covered above, and you’ve got one hell of a deal.

 In February 2021, it was announced that the NHL will receive equity in PointsBet as part of a wider deal that will make the brand an official betting partner of the league.
 Hockey fans may notice PointsBet odds and data start to appear more prominently in NBC’s NHL game broadcasts and analysis.
 In theory, the partnership should further improve PointsBet’s NHL offerings, and we anticipate the app appearance may change as well.

 In May 2021, PointsBet and the WNBA announced a sports betting partnership, which will expand the platform’s women’s basketball offerings as the league continues to grow its fan base.